Can Mono Come Back With Stress? How Mental Health Impacts Physical Wellness

 Coping with Stress: Unhealthy Coping Mechanisms and Healthy Ones

 It's not easy to manage stress levels, and some individuals struggle to find healthy ways to cope with life stressors.
-Some people have difficulty dealing with their stress and the turn to maladaptive ways of managing stress.
-It may not be their fault that they're picking behaviors that are toxic, and unhelpful to managing stress.
+Some people have difficulty dealing with their stress and the turn to maladaptive ways of managing it.
+It may not be their fault that they're picking behaviors that are toxic, and unhelpful.
 They might not know how to handle these stressful life moments.
-However, there are ways that they can stop making these self-destructive patterns with the right interventions and help from a therapist or mental health professional.
+However, there are ways that they can stop choosing these self-destructive patterns with the right interventions and help from a mental health professional.
 Certain things can be more harmful than they are helpful when it comes to dealing with your stress levels.

 Here are some unhealthy ways to cope with stress:

 - Substance abuse such as coping through alcohol or drug use

 When you find that you're involved in using these maladaptive behaviors to deal with stress, it's vital to seek help.
 That's where therapy can be of great use to people.
 When you're dealing with long-term stress, whether that's anxiety, interpersonal relationships, substance abuse, a death in the family or a divorce, stress can be extremely debilitating.
 You can seek the help of a therapist.
 That person is there to help you navigate those stress levels.
 Maybe you're trying to deal with a chronic condition like mono, and you don't want to become sick again.
 Talk to your therapist and develop a wellness plan.

 How Stress Can Affect Your Mind and Body